 In other cases, inequities may arise where one party has made contributions, whether financial or otherwise, to the marital enterprise, and the other party has not or has dissipated the marital assets for their own personal interests.
 At times, a closely held business is involved in the assets that will be subject to equitable distribution.
 The business may have been started prior to the marriage.
 These are all complex issues requiring the guidance of an attorney and, sometimes, other professionals for appraisals and forensic evaluations.
 While these problems may seem insurmountable when it is your life that is being affected, as experienced Denville divorce attorneys, we have dealt with these situations innumerable times, and we can steer you toward solutions.

 If you are thinking about divorce, or your spouse has told you that he or she is contemplating a divorce, you should immediately explore your rights and protect your interests.
-At Veres & Riordan, we stand ready to provide you with compassionate and assertive representation.
+At Riordan & Associates, our Denville Divorce Attorneys stand ready to provide you with compassionate and assertive representation.

-Call (973) 577-4118 to schedule a consultation at our Denville family law firm today to learn more.
+Call (973) 577-4118 to schedule a consultation at our Denville divorce law firm today to learn more.